microsoft/EdgeML/README.md

 Machine learning models for edge devices need to have a small footprint in terms of storage, prediction latency and energy.
 One example of a ubiquitous real-world application where such models are desirable is resource-scarce devices and sensors in the Internet of Things (IoT) setting.
 Making real-time predictions locally on IoT devices without connecting to the cloud requires models that fit in a few kilobytes.

 This repository contains two such algorithms **Bonsai** and **ProtoNN** that shine in this setting.
 These algorithms can train models for classical supervised learning problems with memory requirements that are orders of magnitude lower than other modern ML algorithms.
-The trained models can be loaded onto edge devices such as IoT devices/sensors, and used to make fast, precise and accurate predictions completely offline.
+The trained models can be loaded onto edge devices such as IoT devices/sensors, and used to make fast and accurate predictions completely offline.

 For details, please see the ICML'17 publications on [Bonsai](publications/Bonsai.pdf) and [ProtoNN](publications/ProtoNN.pdf) algorithms.